r57zone/DualShock4-emulator/README.md

-If necessary, you can swap bumpers and triggers, to do this change the `SwapTriggersShoulders` parameter to `1` in the "Config.ini" configuration file.
+If necessary, you can swap bumpers and triggers, as well as the "share" button and pressing the touchpad, to do this change the `SwapTriggersShoulders` or `SwapShareTouchPad` parameter to `1` in the "Config.ini" configuration file.

 ## Touchpad
 Game | Action